 (1) Press the 5 and 4 keys in this order in the initial stage of the maintenance mode.

-The "SCAN START ADJ." and "1:ADF 2:FB" appear on the LCD in this order.

-(2) Press the 1 or 2 key, and the current scanning position correction value appears.
+The "SCAN START ADJ." appears on the LCD.
+After two seconds, the current scanning position correction value appears.

 You may adjust the correction value to 11 levels from +5 to -5 (mm).